peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  an exact integer, or is less than 0 or greater than 255.

 ### FromByte
-    public static EDecimal FromByte​(byte inputByte) Converts a byte (from 0 to 255) to an arbitrary-precision decimal number.
+    public static EFloat FromByte​(byte inputByte) Converts a byte (from 0 to 255) to an arbitrary-precision binary float.

 **Parameters:**